When reading about real estate marketing on social media, you might get the impression that it’s the end all be all.

 - Contests (e.g., to win a free home staging)

 - Discounts and special offers

 - A personal post (e.g., hiking tours, vacation, pets, etc.)

 - Regular giveaways (e.g., home decor for Halloween and Christmas)

 - Interior design ideas

-- Share event calendars of the current month
+- Share event calendars for the current month

 - Pictures of neighborhood features

 - Pictures of local businesses

 Generally, all these content ideas could also be used in a paid advertising campaign as hooks and/or offers similar to the social media-friendly offers mentioned above, where you will reach more potential clients in a targeted way.